When your computer is running a bit slowly, how can you tell if getting more memory will help?

 Where to buy more RAM.

-Currently my favourite place to buy RAM is Crucial.com or OWC Computing.
+You can’t buy any RAM.
+It needs to be Apple compatible.
+It’s worth getting good quality RAM to avoid problems.
+Currently my 2 favourite places to buy RAM are Crucial.com or OWC Computing.
 My Mac mini has 16GB of Crucial RAM in it at the moment.
-Crucial have good prices and reliable RAM.
 I’m in Australia and it usually arrives in about a week.
+OWC might be the better option if you live in the USA.

 They have a memory lookup tool for all computers where you choose your model and it shows you exactly what memory you need.
 The memory chooser tool looks like this: